PMunch/futhark/README.md

 denoting which object or procedure this identifier occurs in, and which returns a new string.
 This callback will be inserted into the renaming logic and will be called on the original C identifier before all the other rules are applied.
+See the Deeper control > Rename callback section for more information.

 ## Redefining types
 C tends to use a lot of void pointers, pointers to characters, and pointers to